Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema has 100% coverage with descriptions for both parameters; description adds no additional meaning beyond what the schema provides.
-Baseline score of 3 applies.
+Schema coverage is 100% with descriptions for both parameters.
+The description does not add any additional meaning beyond what the schema already provides.
+Baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.